-- Claims regarding usury, transparency and damage to honor. - IT systems availability and resilience risk arising from failure or disruption on effective IT services

-- External fraud arising from an act of deception or omission.
+- Claims regarding usury, transparency and damage to honor. - IT systems availability and resilience risk arising from failure or disruption on effective IT services. - IT change arising from errors to develop, deliver and/or update IT solutions. - Information security risk arising from information leakage, loss or theft.

-Cyber risk arising from malicious attacks on the Group using technology, neworks and systems 5.

-Failure or service disruption of a corporate partner or critical outcome. - Normal business operational risk including transaction processing, implementation of change.
+- External fraud arising from an act of deception or omission. - Cyber risk arising from malicious attacks on the Group using technology, networks and systems; - Failure or service disruption of a corporate partner or critical outsourcing provider. - Normal business operational risk including transaction processing, information capture and implementation of change.